-In fact, let $\OL=(L,\|\cdot\|)$ be a strongly nef metrized line bundle over $U^\an$.
+In fact, let $\OL=(L,\|\cdot\|)$ be a strongly nef metrized line bundle on $U^\an$.
 By definition, the metric $\|\cdot\|$ is the limit of a sequence of nef model metrics $\|\cdot\|_i$ under the boundary topology of $C(U^\an)$.
 Since $U^\an$ is locally compact, the convergence is locally uniform as in Lemma \ref{local subspace2}.
 Therefore, it suffices to prove the nef model case.
-So we assume that the metric $\|\cdot\|$ is a nef model metric, and we need to prove that it is locally psh-approachable.
+So, we assume that the metric $\|\cdot\|$ is a nef model metric, and we need to prove that it is locally psh-approachable.
 This is a consequence of \cite[Cor.
-6.3.4]{CD}, since the metric $\|\cdot\|$ is induced by a nef line bundle $\CL$ over a projective model $\CX$ of $U$ over $O_K$.
-Note that the loc. cit. is only stated for the ample case, but can be extended to the nef case.
-In fact, take any ample line bundle $\CM$ over $\CX$, which induces a metric $\|\cdot\|_\CM$ of $M=\CM|_U$ over $U^\an$.
-For any local sections $s$ and $t$ of $L$ and $M$ regular and everywhere non-vanishing over a Zariski open set $W$ of $U$, the function $-\log \|s\|-\epsilon\log \|t\|_\CM$ is globally psh-approachable over $W^\an$ for any positive rational numbers $\epsilon>0$.
-As $\epsilon\to 0$, the function converges to $-\log \|s\|$, which is uniform over any compact subset of $W^\an$.
-This proves that $\|\cdot\|$ is locally psh-approachable, and finishes the quasi-projective case.
+6.3.4]{CLD}, since the metric $\|\cdot\|$ is induced by a nef line bundle $\CL$ on a projective model $\CX$ of $U$ over $O_K$.
+Note that the loc. cit. is only stated for the ample case but can be extended to the nef case.
+In fact, take any ample line bundle $\CM$ on $\CX$, which induces a metric $\|\cdot\|_\CM$ of $M=\CM|_U$ on $U^\an$.
+For any local sections $s$ and $t$ of $L$ and $M$ regular and everywhere non-vanishing on a Zariski open set $W$ of $U$, the function $-\log \|s\|-\epsilon\log \|t\|_\CM$ is globally psh-approachable on $W^\an$ for any positive rational numbers $\epsilon>0$.
+As $\epsilon\to 0$, the function converges to $-\log \|s\|$, which is uniform on any compact subset of $W^\an$.
+This proves that $\|\cdot\|$ is locally psh-approachable and finishes the quasi-projective case.

 Finally, by \cite[Cor.
-5.6.5]{CD}, there is a canonical measure
+5.6.5]{CLD}, there is a canonical measure

 over $U^\an$.
 Here the right-hand side is understood as follows.
-If $W$ is a Zariski open subset of $X$ and $s$ is a regular and everywhere non-vanishing section of $L$ over $W$, then we set $d'd'' (-\log \|\cdot\|_{i})=d'd''(- \log \|s\|_{i})$ over $W^\an$.
+If $W$ is a Zariski open subset of $X$ and $s$ is a regular and everywhere non-vanishing section of $L$ on $W$, then we set $d'd'' (-\log \|\cdot\|_{i})=d'd''(- \log \|s\|_{i})$ on $W^\an$.
 This is independent of the choice of $s$ by the Poincar\'e-Lelong formula in \cite[Thm.
-4.6.5]{CD}.
+4.6.5]{CLD}.